Ordering repeat prescriptions

 • Using your NHS account (through the NHS Website or in the NHS App)

-• Using our Online Service
+• Using our Online Service (Patchs)

 These accounts show you all your repeat medicine and dosage and you can choose the ones you need.